In This Article:

 Application and License Fees

-New York uses a tiered system to determine the fees that cultivation license applicants must pay during this process.
-It's based on each business's license type and canopy size.
+New York uses a tiered system to determine the fees that you must pay during the cultivation license application process.
+It'll be based on your license type and canopy size.

 Find more information about application and licensing fees here.

 Note: SEE applicants may receive a 50% reduction on all fees.
-Moreover, the state's Cannabis Control Board voted to waive licensing fees for two years for conditional cultivators.
+Moreover, the state's Cannabis Control Board voted to waive licensing fees (the large, tiered amounts) for two years for conditional cultivators and those transitioning to full cultivator licenses.

 Environmental Sustainability and Resource Management

-The process of obtaining a cultivator license in NY is similar to other states, but there's one unique aspect: a commitment to environmental sustainability.
+The process of obtaining a cultivator license in NY is similar to other states, but there's one unique aspect: a dedication to environmental sustainability.

 New York is committed to protecting the environment and improving resilience to climate change in order to grow a sustainable cannabis industry.
 To support these goals, the state promotes the following initiatives:

-• Energy use standards and emissions management: The OCM urges both medical and recreational cannabis businesses to develop, submit, and implement plans to monitor and manage resource consumption and control greenhouse gas (GHG) emissions, such as carbon emissions, in order to minimize the environmental impact associated with cannabis production.
+• Energy Use Standards and Emissions Management: The OCM urges both medical and recreational cannabis businesses to develop, submit, and implement plans to monitor and manage resource consumption and control greenhouse gas (GHG) emissions, such as carbon emissions.
+You must take these steps to minimize the environmental impact associated with your cannabis production.

-• Waste minimization: New York cannabis businesses are also encouraged to use sustainable packaging, promote post-consumer recycling, and implement other strategies to reduce the amount of waste sent to landfills through every stage of the production process, from cultivation to consumption.
+• Waste Minimization: New York also encourages you to use sustainable packaging, promote post-consumer recycling, and implement other strategies to reduce the amount of waste your business sends to landfills through every stage of the production process, from cultivation to consumption.

-• Protection of air, water, and land: The OCM has set environmental regulations, such as standards for resource tracking and land stewardship, to monitor energy and water use or report the generation of associated emissions to protect resources.
+• Protection of Air, Water, and Land: The OCM has set environmental regulations, such as standards for resource tracking and land stewardship.
+You're required to monitor your energy and water use, as well as to report the generation of associated emissions to protect these resources.

-• Research: The state offers a research license that allows eligible parties to explore innovative methods to minimize the industry's adverse environmental impact and combat climate change.
-Key areas of study may include sustainable packaging, climate justice, economic development, cannabis resource efficiency, the impact of vaporizer batteries and hardware, waste management, and more.
+• Research: The state offers a research license that allows you (if eligible) to explore innovative methods to minimize the industry's adverse environmental impact and combat climate change.
+Key areas of study you might explore include sustainable packaging, climate justice, economic development, cannabis resource efficiency, the impact of vaporizer batteries and hardware, and waste management.

 Moreover, New York has approved PowerSource as the resource tracking and reporting platform for all medical and adult-use license holders engaged in cannabis cultivation.